Monmouth County Bankruptcy Law Office

 Frequently Asked Questions About Bankruptcy

-Tomes & Hanratty, P.C. has been a legal resource for the people of New Jersey for over 30 years regarding bankruptcy matters.
+Tomes Law Firm, PC has been a legal resource for the people of New Jersey for over 30 years regarding bankruptcy matters.
 We have helped people get out from under the sea of debt and begin to rebuild their financial lives.
 If you are considering bankruptcy, you probably have a number of questions.
 We can help explain why bankruptcy may be your best legal option if your circumstances warrant it.
 We believe in providing our clients with support and the information they need to participate in these critical decisions about their financial futures.
 Below are some of the most frequently asked questions about bankruptcy.
 Find out how these questions and answers apply to your situation by meeting with one of our attorneys.

 - You are struggling to make rent or mortgage payments

-- Stress over debt is having a negative impact on your quality of life
+- Stress over debt is having a negative impact on your quality of life such as not sleeping, being anxious and depressed, or fighting with everyone

 - Your mental or physical health is suffering due to financial strain